blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       perform merge operations for any events.
 The executor will still perform the merge operations required for the build they are executing.

+   .. attr:: sigterm_method
+      :default: graceful

+      Determines how the executor responds to a ``SIGTERM`` signal.

+      .. value:: graceful

+         Stop accepting new jobs and wait for all running jobs to complete before exiting.

+      .. value:: stop

+         Abort all running jobs and exit as soon as possible.

 .. attr:: keystore

    .. attr:: password